limavfabio/tasktrakr/README.md

 # TaskTrakr

 TaskTrakr is a web-based task management application built with Ruby on Rails and Turbo Streams.
-It allows you to efficiently track and manage your tasks in real-time without the need for full page reloads.

 ## Features

 - **Real-Time Updates**: TaskTrakr leverages Turbo Streams and Stimulus to provide real-time updates when adding or removing tasks, reordering tasks, and more.
-- **Drag and Drop**: Easily reorder tasks by dragging and dropping them within your project board.
+- **Drag and Drop**: Reorder tasks by dragging and dropping them within your project board.
+Implemented with Stimulus and Sortable.js
-- **User Authentication**: Secure user authentication system to protect your data.
+- **User Authentication**: Secure user authentication  via Devise.
-- **Project Management**: Organize tasks into projects for better task management.
-- **Collaborative Task Management**: Collaborate with team members in real-time, making it easy to work together on projects.
-- **Mobile-Friendly Interface**: Access TaskTrakr on the go with a responsive and intuitive mobile interface.
-- **Clean and Intuitive Interface**: A user-friendly interface that makes task management a breeze.
+- **Unit Tests**: Unit and system test coverage.

 ## Getting Started